 The intent of the by-law in regulating the setback to a road is to ensure that adequate separation exists between the transformer and public right-of-way to maintain an attractive streetscape.
 In this regard, the proposal contemplates the installation of several smaller sized transformers across the site instead of one large transformer near the entrance.
 Furthermore, given the change in tenure to a Common Element Condominium, the setbacks would now be applicable to individual lots (POTLs) instead of the whole site, thereby necessitating the need for a reduced setback.
 It is our opinion that the hydro transformer setback maintains the general intent and purpose of the Zoning By-law.
-From an urban design perspective, it is our opinion that the site, the visual impact of transformers will be internal to the site.
+From an urban design perspective, it is our opinion that there is no impact to the streetscape given that these transformers will be internal to the site.
 Additionally, within the site, the visual impact of transformers is reduced given their smaller size.